ethereum/consensus-specs/tests/formats/forks/README.md

 ### `pre.ssz_snappy`

-A SSZ-snappy encoded `BeaconState`, the state before running the fork transition.
+An SSZ-snappy encoded `BeaconState`, the state before running the fork transition.

 ### `post.ssz_snappy`

-A SSZ-snappy encoded `BeaconState`, the state after applying the fork transition.
+An SSZ-snappy encoded `BeaconState`, the state after applying the fork transition.

 *Note*: This type is the `BeaconState` after the fork and is *not* the same type as `pre`.